 The San Diego County Bar Association (SDCBA) understands the importance of maintaining a connection with students and helping to foster an understanding and interest in the legal community.
 Many of our members also enjoy working with San Diego’s youth and give their time through some of the SDCBA’s various youth related service programs.
 Some of the programs the SDCBA facilitates that directly involve local schools include:

 The San Diego County Bar Association and San Diego Regional Chamber of Commerce are pleased to announce the launch of a new initiative for high school seniors: the new Student Civics Engagement Academy.

 Most experts agree that civic learning helps teach our youth the necessary skills needed for the 21st century workplace, including critical thinking, problem solving, communication, collaboration, creativity, initiative and entrepreneurism.
 Today civics and citizenship means more than understanding the roles of government and voting in elections.
 It means making sense of local, national, and global events, trends and information, and acting safely, responsibly and ethically in online forums.
 Citizenship requires a wide range of knowledge, 21st century skills and experiences for effective and productive participation in education and the workplace, in democratic processes and in community life.
-This new Academy will span 3-4 Saturdays beginning October 2016 and cover critical skills of civics, civic engagement and how those skills are used in the workplace.
+This new Academy spanned 3-4 Saturdays beginning October 2016.
+It covers critical skills of civics, civic engagement and how those skills are used in the workplace.
 You will meet and interact with business leaders, lawyers, judges, civics teachers and conflict resolution experts would act as lead trainers in the Academy.
 Click here for the flyer explaining the application process for the SDCBA Students Civics Engagement Academy.
 Click here to apply for the SDCBA Students Civics Engagement Acadamy - Applications are quick, easy and due by May 1, 2017.